Go Green With Solar Heat for Your Dog House

 If your pooch is in need of a more serious source of heat you may want to invest in having a solar panel system installed – or for do-it-yourself types (not me) check out any number of Youtube videos on the subject.

 The solar panel is typically installed on the roof of the dog house or in close proximity and is aligned with the sun.
 The panel collects the infrared radiation (okay, the heat) and transfers it to a network of narrow tubing that is filled with water (or glycol mix to prevent freezing in winter).
 The heated water is then pumped into the thermal mass.
 In this case, the thermal mass is again a concrete floor pad but you will have laid out a grid of the solar tubing in the foundation prior to pouring the cement.
 After the sun has set and is no longer radiating heat, the pump turns off and the now-warm concrete pad will remain warm all night long.

 But the possibilities are endless.
 You can also use “water” as the thermal mass and heat your pet’s water source during cold winter days.
 By using a small copper coil of pipe wrapped around the water dispenser, the water heated by the solar panel would ensure your pet’s water dish remained warm enough from the day’s heat to ensure it didn’t freeze at night.

-Can’t forget those auto treat dispensers!
-Solar panel fanatics have also used the energy to power battery packs that not only run personal fans in their pet’s house but surveillance cameras and food dispensers.
+Can’t forget those auto-treat dispensers!
+Solar panel fanatics have also used the energy to power battery packs that run other fun luxury items such as surveillance cameras and food dispensers.
+The options are endless!